chrisHuxi/CarND-Behavioral-Cloning-P3/writeup_report.md

 To combat the overfitting, I modified the model so that apply dropout in model. concretely, first I apply dropout layer in each convolutional layer with dropout value = 0.4, and result is not just as my wishes, then I tune dropout value = 0.35, 0.3, 0.2, all this can not improve result.
 I guess maybe it is because convolutional layer aim to recongnize feature of images, so that it perform better when we let all information go through them.
 So that I apply dropout in fully connected layer, and tune dropout value = 0.3, then I get a better model.

 Then I use flip and use images and angles from three cameras, so that we can get more data to train, the easiest and most useful way to combat the overfitting.
-More data is aways better.
+More data is always better.

-Besides I tune the epoch number to 10, because I find when I use 5 epoch, car aways go aside and when it turns around it leaves the road likely.
+Besides I tune the epoch number to 10, because I find when I use 5 epoch, car always go aside and when it turns around it leaves the road likely.
 And when I do this adjust, our model performs better, even it will cost much longer time.

 And I try to apply grayscale to image, still it didn't achieve better performence.
 So I give it up.